jaypeace6/my-calendar/README.md

 5. View the app running on http://localhost:5174/.
 Right now you should see a calendar with US public holidays calendar

+6. CTL + C to stop the process, localhost sould show not available.

+# Troubleshooting

+1. If you see localhost continue to run or not show updates, run ` netstat -ano | findstr :5173 `

+2. Use the last column to replace all as '{EACH_PID}' including brackets below, until all are terminated:
+` taskkill /PID {EACH_PID} /F `

+3. You should see localhost show as unavailable.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.